JanCBrammer/emd-mirror/doc/joss/paper.md

 # State of the field

 The popularity of the EMD algorithm has lead to several existing implementations.
-Here, we include an imcomplete list of these toolboxes.
+Here, we include an incomplete list of these toolboxes.
 In Python, there are two substantial EMD implementations available on the PyPI server.
 [PyEMD](https://pyemd.readthedocs.io/en/latest/) and [PyHHT](https://pyhht.readthedocs.io/en/latest/).
 Each of these packages